JakasaurusRex/SillyLittleGuysIn3D/README.md

 You should see this popup after you open the app!
 I don't normally change the settings!
 <img width="493" height="450" alt="Screenshot 2026-07-24 at 9 51 14 PM" src="https://github.com/user-attachments/assets/68c6ce9a-f0d3-43cf-b583-edd4e2d97580" />

+## Creating Life - Learning to 3D Model
+Before we start creating, first we will learn how to get around the editor!
+By the way, if you ever feel like you are missing something or need to restart, you can always close and reopen Blender or create a new file!